mattwalmsley/financial-modelling/quantitative/documentation/programming/python_1_style_syntax.md

 1. Local – Inside the current function.
 2. Enclosing – Inside the enclosing function (for nested functions).
-3. Global – Defined at the top level of the script/module.
+3. Global/Module – Defined at the top level of the script/module.
 4. Built-in – Python’s built-in functions (e.g., `len`, `sum`).

 ```python